cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 cute::cp_async_fence();
 ```

-The QK copies are immediately issued into the background, and we add a `cute::cp_async_fence()` to establish a commit point (i.e. a barrier) to track all the async copies before it (in this case, two).
-This function is used in tandem with `cute::cp_async_wait<N>()`, which blocks the current thread until there are only N batches of async copies still outstanding (e.g., `cp_async_wait<0>()` waits until all batches are completely finished).
+The QK copies are immediately issued into the background, and we add a `cute::cp_async_fence()` to establish a commit point (i.e. a barrier) that tracks all the async copies before it (in this case, two).
+This function is used in tandem with `cute::cp_async_wait<N>()`, which blocks the current thread until only N batches of async copies are still outstanding (e.g., `cp_async_wait<0>()` waits until all batches are completely finished).

 This fence-wait pattern is extremely common for software pipelining.
-For example, each loop, we could fetch the next 10 K blocks if we had enough compute to overlap the loads.
+For example, each loop iteration we could fetch the next 10 K blocks if we had enough compute to overlap the loads.
 In most production GEMM kernels, each loop typically fetches two or three blocks in advance.
-At each loop, you might call `wait<1>` to wait for the latest block.
-You might be able to do multiple loop iterations without stalling instead of having to wait for the next block each time.
+At each loop, you might call `wait<1>` to wait for the latest block, allowing you to run multiple loop iterations without stalling instead of waiting for the next block each time.

 FA2 only uses a one-block prefetch.
 At each iteration, we simply prefetch the next block.
 The three main reasons are register pressure, SMEM limits, and tile sizing.
-FA2 gets quite close to the register limit for each thread since each one has to store Q, K, V, and the accumulator fragment, softmax statistics, and giant unrolled loops.
-Adding more memory address tracking and heavier loops is pushing near the register ceiling.
-Furthermore, each prefetch means adding an extra buffer in SMEM to store it.
+FA2 gets quite close to the register limit per thread since each one has to store Q, K, V, the accumulator fragment, softmax statistics, and giant unrolled loops.
+Adding more memory address tracking and heavier loops pushes near the register ceiling.
+Furthermore, each prefetch means adding an extra buffer in SMEM.
 Our tiles are up to size $128\times 128$, which have a huge SMEM footprint.
 Doubling or tripling up these buffers would likely crush occupancy.
-It's reasonable to assume FA2 tested the near-optimal pipelining strategy and block-sizes, so we're simply just going to follow suit.
+It's reasonable to assume FA2 tested the near-optimal pipelining strategy and block sizes, so we're just going to follow suit.

 ### Main Loop

-mention simple wait<0> strategy:
-In our main loop, we have to prefetch K and V every iteration to keep the next blocks coming in while we do our MMAs and Softmax.
-We issue the K prefetch during Softmax and the $SV$ Gemm and the V prefetch during the $QK^T$ to maximize our overlap.
+In our main loop, we prefetch K and V every iteration to keep the next blocks coming in while we do our MMAs and softmax.
+We issue the K prefetch during softmax and the $SV$ GEMM, and the V prefetch during the $QK^T$ to maximize our overlap.
 At the start of each iteration, we wait on our K-tile.
 Once it's loaded, we issue our V prefetch and immediately begin our MMA so the V-copy overlaps this compute period.
-Then, we wait on the V-tile.
-Once it's loaded, we issue our K copy and immediately begin our V
+Then we wait on the V-tile.
+Once it's loaded, we issue our K copy and immediately begin our V GEMM.

-FINISH
+> TODO: finish main loop section.

 # Online Softmax
 After $QK^T$, we now deal with the online softmax.
 Fortunately, this step isn't terribly difficult because of the way we set up the threads.
 To review, the softmax portion has a couple of steps: